VinayakanVidysagar/ARM-SoC_Challenge_PS5_Vitis-AI_Flow-/README.md

 Overall, the ZCU104 MPSoC platform provides a balanced combination of general-purpose processing, real-time control capability, GPU support, and highly parallel programmable logic resources.
 This makes it an ideal development platform for applications such as real-time object detection, instance segmentation, embedded vision, robotics, industrial automation, and AI acceleration using Vitis AI and DPU-based architectures.

-**Deep-Learning Processor Unit**

-The Deep-learning Processor Unit (DPU) is a programmable engine optimized for deep neural networks.
-The DPU implements an efficient tensor-level instruction set designed to support and accelerate various popular convolutional neural networks, such as VGG, ResNet, GoogLeNet, YOLO, SSD, and MobileNet, among others.
-The DPU supports on AMD Zynq™ UltraScale+™ MPSoCs, the Kria™ KV260, Versal™ and Alveo cards.
-It scales to meet the requirements of many diverse applications in terms of throughput, latency, scalability, and power.
-AMD provides pre-built platforms integrating the DPU engine for both edge and data-center cards.
-These pre-built platforms allow data-scientists to start developping and testing their models without any need for HW development expertise.

 # **Vitis AI Model Zoo**
 **Model Zoo Details and Performance**